apache/hudi/rfc/rfc-56/rfc-56.md

 2. TimelineServerBasedWriteMarkers: marker operations are all handled at the timeline service which serves as a proxy

 Therefore, for different types of Marker, we must implement the corresponding check marker conflict logic.
-Here we expand the existing `ConflictResolutionStrategy` interface to ensure the scalability of checking marker conflict.
+Here we design a new interface `HoodieEarlyConflictDetectionStrategy` to ensure the scalability of checking marker conflict.

 ![](flow1.png)

-In this design, we provide `DirectMarkerWithTransactionConflictResolutionStrategy` and `SimpleDirectMarkerConflictResolutionStrategy` for DirectWriteMarkers to perform corresponding conflict detection and conflict resolution.
-And we provide `AsyncTimelineMarkerConflictResolutionStrategy` for TimelineServerBasedWriteMarkers to perform corresponding conflict detection and conflict resolution
+In this design, we provide `SimpleTransactionDirectMarkerBasedEarlyConflictDetectionStrategy` and `SimpleDirectMarkerBasedEarlyConflictDetectionStrategy` for DirectWriteMarkers to perform corresponding conflict detection and conflict resolution.
+And we provide `AsyncTimelineMarkerEarlyConflictDetectionStrategy ` for TimelineServerBasedWriteMarkers to perform corresponding conflict detection and conflict resolution

 #### DirectWriteMarkers related strategy

-##### DirectMarkerWithTransactionConflictResolutionStrategy
+##### SimpleTransactionDirectMarkerBasedEarlyConflictDetectionStrategy

 ![](figure2.png)